PerimanV/music-rating-project/README.md

-# music-rating
 # Music app that lets you preview and rate songs using the spotify api #

  I got the idea fot this after me and a friend were having a debate about song ratings for a few songs 😁